-Bruce Polin, descarga.com says of their latest CD, En Canto
+Bruce Polin, descarga.com reviewing their CD, En Canto

 "Richly authentic... old wine in a new bottle for a younger generation to savor"

 Jesse Varela, Latin Beat Magazine